-If you are searching for a low-cost DLP 3D printer, the new Anycubic Photon 3D Printer start showing up in search results.
+As far as low-cost desktop DLP 3D printers go, the new Anycubic Photon DLP 3D Printer has emerged as one of the most appealing options on the market.
 Anycubic has a reputation for building reliable and affordable printers like the Anycubic i3 Mega FDM 3D printer.
-When it comes to the price, the Anycubic Photon is no exception – it’s one of the cheapest DLP 3D printers available on the market.
+When it comes to the price, the Anycubic Photon is no exception – it’s one of the cheapest DLP 3D printers out there.

 So let’s break down the special features of the printer.

 The Anycubic Photon DLP 3D printer comes preassembled.
 When you crack open the box you’ll find:

 The 8GB USB stick comes with some pre-sliced models.
 The Lattice cube in a 50-micron resolution should take around 4 hours to 3D print.

 Upon unboxing the Anycubic Photon, we were pleasantly surprised to find that the entire machine was essentially assembled already.
 The windows of the 3D printer are protected by plastic sheeting, while styrofoam is inserted inside of the print chamber keeps all of the parts from wriggling around.
 Once you remove all of the protective packaging, you’re left with tiny 3D printer with an impressive design.

 Although the Anycubic Photon comes mostly pre-assembled, there are still a handful of steps that need to be completed before you can start 3D printing.